 - Relocated from the NC State University’s 1911 Building to the Jane S. McKimmon Center in 1976.

-- The Center for Urban Affairs and Community Services is a division of the NC State University McKimmon Center for Extension and Continuing Education (MCECE).
+- The Center for Urban Affairs and Community Services is a division of the NC State University NC State Continuing and Lifelong Education.